ChenZuzhi/Weld-Defect-Recognition-App/README.md

 If the users want to use the GPU computing for this app.
 Firstly, please make sure that your GPU supports GPU computing.
 Secondly, you need to install the corresponding version of Cuda and Cudnn to your computer.
 I recommend that the version of Cuda is 9.0 and the version of Cudnn is 7.0.5.

-The running processing looks like this, the blue rectangle marks which block the app is working at the moment.
+The running processing looks like this, the blue rectangle marks at which block the app is working at the moment.

 <div align=center>
 <img src="https://github.com/ChenZuzhi/Weld-Defect-Recognition-App/blob/master/ImgsForReadme/4.png">